 Whatever kind of group we belong to, whether it is a club, a youth group, a group of volunteers, or maybe a group of friends getting together regularly to share a common interest, it will be based on values.
-But often those values are held unconsciously, or taken for granted and forgotten about.
+But often those values are held unconsciously, or else taken for granted and forgotten about.

-Groups that are clear about their values, where those values are aligned with their members’ values, and where people makes a consistent effort to practice those values, will tend to produce a culture which is collaborative and resilient and where members are well motivated, happy and productive.
+Groups that are clear about their values, where those values are aligned with their members’ values, and where people make a consistent effort to practice those values, will tend to produce a culture which is collaborative and resilient and where members are well motivated, happy and productive.

 Groups who don’t consistently practice their values will be less able to stand the stresses and strains that affect any group of individuals who spend time with each other.
 Whether it’s tackling external problems or internal disputes, or planning ahead, or getting things done – everything is more difficult without shared values to rely upon.